rya-sge/access-denied/_posts/2024-11-19-convolutional-neural-networks-overview.md

 CNNs are structured to recognize spatial hierarchies in data, enabling the network to detect patterns of increasing complexity through successive layers.

-This article provides an overview of the core components of CNNs, essential terminology, and how these components contribute to the capabilities of CNNs.
+This article gives an overview of the core components of CNNs, the terminology around them, and what each component does.

 [TOC]